moiv3/game-map-analyzer/readme.md

 This website is built with Python FastAPI.

 If you wish to run locally:
-1. Please Install FastAPI using:
+1. Please Install FastAPI using `pip install fastapi`.

-    ```pip install fastapi```
+2. Please run `uvicorn main_mvc:app` to start the program.
+Specify host URL via the `--host` parameter.

-2. Please run `uvicorn main_mvc:app` to start the program, then follow the instructions to analyze game data!
+3. Please run `celery -A video_analysis.celery_config.celery_app worker` to start the task queue.
+4. Access the host URL then follow the instructions on screen to analyze game data!

 ## Architecture